Clinical trials with trial participants in clinical research units can be gradually (re)started

 - or a research department within a hospital set up exclusively or almost exclusively for early-stage research with medicinal products.

-The European Guidance , the advices of the CCMO and the document published earlier by the IGJ (see below) remain in full force.
-Please refer to the last for links to all relevant information.
+The European Guidance, the advices and requirements of the CCMO and the documents published by the IGJ (see below) remain in full force for all other aspects and restrictions not changed/reduced/elevated by this new, updated document.